bgreater/lndo-cookie-ext/README.md

 1. Open Chrome and navigate to chrome://extensions/ or brave://extensions/ if you use brave.
 1. Enable "Developer mode" (usually a toggle switch in the top right corner).
 1. Click "Load unpacked" and select the directory containing your manifest.json and background.js.
 1. Now, your extension should be active.
-You can test it by navigating to a *.lndo.site URL that produces a 500 error and simply refreshing the page.
+You can test it by navigating to a *.lndo.site URL that produces a 500 error and simply refreshing the page or toggle the extension option of `Enable Auto-refresh` and you shouldn't see 500 errors.